 Natural disaster factors and human negligence in land management that ignored soil conservation, illegal logging and natural disasters added to the critical land area in the Saddang watershed.
 Critical land is defined as a land that is inside and outside the forest area which the function has declined (degradation).
-The function intended in that definition is element of production and watershed regulatory system11.
+The function intended in that definition is element of production and watershed regulatory system.
 As a result of the presence of critical land along the Saddang watershed, it affects the quality of river water.
 The decrease in quality inflict in silting the river flow.
 Besides that critical land has threatened food and energy security in the Saddang watershed buffer zone.

 The result of socio-ecology survey on the identification of Disaster Risk in the Saddang Watershed recorded a decrease in food productivity of 66% of the commodities of rice crops.
-The harvest period was
+The harvest period was usually done 3 times a year, now it is only done 1 time a year due to frequent landslides and floods.
+The productivity of agricultural and plantation products also decreased due to the decreasing of land carrying capacity and high level of critical land in the area of Saddang Watershed .

-8Regional Disaster Management Agency of Enrekang, 2013-2016
+&lt;sup>8Regional Disaster Management Agency of Enrekang, 2013-2016